Indo-Scythian Kingdom: Evidence of joint invasions

 The Scythian groups who invaded India and established kingdoms included, in addition to the Saka, allied tribes such as the Medii, Xanthii, and Massagetae.
 These peoples were absorbed into mainstream Indian society.

 The Shakas were from the trans-Hemodos region—the Shakadvipa of the Puranas or the Scythia of classical writings.
 At the beginning of the first century CE, Isidore of Charax notes their presence in Sistan.
 The Periplus of the Erythraean Sea (c.
 70–80 CE) documents a Scythian district in the lower Indus Valley, with Minnagra its capital.
 Ptolemy (c.
 140 CE) also documents an Indo-Scythia in south-western India which consisted of the Patalene and Surastrene (Saurashtra) territories.
 The second-century BCE Scythian invasion of India was probably carried out jointly by the Saka, Pahlavas, Kambojas, Paradas, Rishikas and other allied tribes from the northwest.

-Descendants
+Legacy

-Tadeusz Sulimirski notes that the Saka also invaded parts of northern India.
+Tadeusz Sulimirski notes that the Saka invaded parts of northern India.
 Indian linguist Weer Rajendra Rishi has identified linguistic affinities between Indian and Central Asian languages, which also suggests a Saka influence in northern India.